leonidas/codeblog/2013/2013-02-19-typesafe-tictactoe.md

     -> STM ()
 ```

-Since the constructor `Some` loses all information about the type parameter,
+Since the constructor `Some` loses all information about the type parameter of
-our function that handles a deserialized request must be able to handle any type.
+the request, our function that handles a deserialized request must be able to
+handle any type.
 We indicate this with a [rank-2 type](http://www.haskell.org/ghc/docs/7.4.1/html/users_guide/other-type-extensions.html#universal-quantification).

 This is different from the signature